 The PSDP administrative office is located at Weill Cornell Medicine in New York, NY.
 The Program Office coordinates application and evaluation materials, arranges all meetings for the PSDP fellows and committees, and is charged with day-to-day management of the PSDP and its budgets.
 Fellows’ salaries and expenses are administered as subcontracts through their approved training institutions.

 The PSDP is advised by a national Steering Committee which sets the program policies.
 Its members include representatives of The Association of Medical School Pediatric Department Chairs (AMSPDC) and the funding agencies.

 Sallie Permar, MD, PhD, is the current Director of the Pediatric Scientist Development Program.

 - The Steering Committee members are assigned to one of two subcommittees:

-- The Selection Committee, which may also include faculty not on the steering committee who are represent scientific fields related to that of the applicants
+- The Selection Committee: conducts annual interviews of candidates and ranks them for funding.
+This subcommittee may also include faculty not on the steering committee who represent scientific fields related to that of the applicants.

-- The Program Evaluation Committee, which reviews the Program’s effectiveness in terms of the PSDP fellows’ training and career development.
+- The Program Evaluation Committee: sets programmatic policy and reviews the Program’s effectiveness in terms of the PSDP fellows’ training and career development.

 Hilary Haftel, MD – American Academy of Pediatrics (AAP)